bryanwweber/backend-posts-api-redcell/README.md

 The test suite uses `pytest`.
 Run `pdm test` or `pdm run pytest --cov=backend_posts_api tests/` to run the entire suite.

+#### Note about the tests

+I wrote a very small test suite.
+Most of the testing I conducted was using the `/docs` HTML page to verify things worked and that some edge cases were caught.
+Given more time, I would create a much more extensive test suite that covered many of the edge cases that I caught with ad-hoc testing.
+In other words, the test suite doesn't represent my typical professional output; I decided to prioritize the functionality and deployment of the app rather than tests.

 ### Linting and Formatting

 Ruff is configured as the linter and formatter.
 Run `pdm lint` or `pdm format`.